daniel-schroeder-dev/task-manager-app/README.md

 ## Project Goals

 This project is meant to showcase some skills I've learned over the past 6 months while taking courses on NodeJS development.
 The back-end will use Node/Express/MongoDB, and the front-end will use JS/CSS/HTML, with no frameworks.

+As this is a learning project for my developer portfolio, I will be blogging at [Dev Blog] while I create the project.
+I will keep a list of TODO's for the project at [TODO].

 ## Caveats